What does the Infrastructure Investment and Jobs Act mean for OSMRE's AML Program?

 Below, OSMRE provides guidance on some of these questions.

-• States and tribes have been getting AML money every year for decades – is this just the same?
+States and tribes have been getting AML money every year for decades – is this just the same?

-• The FY 2022 BIL AML Grant Distribution was announced on February 7, 2022.
+The FY 2022 BIL AML Grant Distribution was announced on February 7, 2022.
 Does this announcement represent a one-time distribution amount to states and Tribes?

-No. As directed by the Law, OSMRE will be distributing approximately $725 million annually for 15 years, beginning in FY2022.
-Eligible states and Tribes will receive these annual Law AML grant distributions for the remaining years, subject to any required adjustments.
-The first round of BIL AML grant funds were distributed in FY 2022.The second round of BIL AML grant funds will be distributed in June 2023.
+No. As directed by the BIL, OSMRE will be distributing approximately $725 million annually for 15 years, beginning in FY2022.
+Eligible States and Tribes will receive these annual BIL AML grant distributions for the remaining years, subject to any required adjustments.
+The first round of BIL AML grant funds were distributed in FY 2022 and the second round in June 2023.
+The third round of BIL AML grant funds will be available in June 2024.

-• What formula was used to determine how much BIL AML funding each State and Tribe gets in FY 2022?
+What formula was used to determine how much BIL AML funding each State and Tribe gets in FY 2022?

 As directed by the BIL, the distribution amounts were based on the number of tons of coal historically produced in each State or from the applicable Indian lands before August 3, 1977.
 OSMRE relied on the March 1980 Final Environmental Impact Statement (OSM-EIS-2) to ascertain these amounts and then calculated each State’s or Tribe’s percentage of total historic coal production.
-Once calculated, that percentage was simply multiplied by $10.87 billion and divided by 15 – with the exception of Alaska.
+Once calculated, that percentage was simply multiplied by $10.87 billion and divided by 15 – with the exception of Alaska and Texas.

-• Why are there exceptions?
+Why are there exceptions?

-The BIL provides that the total amount of BIL grant funding that each eligible State or Tribe receives over the life of the program will not be less than $20 million, unless the State or Tribe has less than $20 million in unfunded AML reclamation costs.
+The BIL provides that the total amount of BIL grant funding that each eligible State or Tribe receives over the life of the program will not be less than $20 million unless the State or Tribe has less than $20 million in unfunded AML reclamation costs.

 The historic coal production numbers in the March 1980 Final Environmental Impact Statement will not change (OSM-EIS-2).
 However, as eligible States and Tribes update their inventories, OSMRE will adjust distributions to ensure that each eligible State and Tribe receives at least $20 million over the course of the 15-year distribution, unless the amount needed for reclamation on State and Tribal lands is less than $20 million.
+See above for specific examples of such adjustments.

 Yes.

-• Do states and tribes need to use the Council on Environmental Quality (CEQ) Climate and Economic Justice Screening Tool (CEJST) map to identify a “disadvantaged community” to calculate benefits in relation to the Justice40 Initiative?
+Do states and tribes need to use the Council on Environmental Quality (CEQ) Climate and Economic Justice Screening Tool (CEJST) map to identify a “disadvantaged community” to calculate benefits in relation to the Justice40 Initiative?

-• When will States and Tribes actually get the FY 2023 money?
+When will States and Tribes actually get the FY 2024 money?

-• Will States and Tribes be able to apply for these BIL funds each year?
+Will States and Tribes be able to apply for these BIL funds each year?

 Yes.
 Eligible States and Tribes will be able to apply annually for the amount specified in each fiscal year’s BIL grant distribution.

-• Will States and Tribes be required to submit separate grant applications for BIL AML grants and the AML-fee-based grants?
+Will States and Tribes be required to submit separate grant applications for BIL AML grants and the AML-fee-based grants?

 Yes.
 OSMRE is requiring a separate grant application for BIL AML funding to ensure—consistent with federal financial assistance requirements—its ability to track the expenditure of BIL funds, ensure proper oversight of taxpayer dollars, facilitate audit reviews, be responsive to reporting requirements, and enhance transparency about the use of funds.
 OSMRE will continue to work with the States and Tribes to develop procedures that minimize burdens on applicants resulting from separate BIL and fee-based AML applications.